pmocal/customer-heatmap/README.md

 ## Summary

-**Find where your businesses customers are located!
-If your business should move, this repo shows you where the new business should be.**

-## In depth

 Taking output from a dummy business' Microsoft Access customer database, wrote scripts that use the Google Maps API to geocode customers' addresses (I used a dataset for Berkeley, CA).
 Used the total amount that each customer had spent at the business to weight each coordinate and calculate a weighted mean center.
 Created a heatmap with all of this information and plotted the weighted mean center with a marker.
 Potential application for a business: If a business needed to change locations or add a new location, they could use this program to figure out where an optimal new location would be.

 ## How to use